Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 VIRGIN AUSTRALIA

+Virgin Australia said it expected an increase in jet fuel cost of around A$30 million-A$40 million for the second half of this fiscal year, and a 1% reduction in capacity in the fourth quarter.

-Virgin Australia said it was adjusting fares to reflect rising cost pressures across the aviation sector, which it said were being significantly exacerbated by the situation in the Middle East.
+The airline previously said it was adjusting fares to reflect rising cost pressures.

 WESTJET